In a nutshell

 • How much time to plan: approx. 2 hours

 Is it worth it?
-Definitely.
-The mix of art and nature is simply beautiful.
-Don’t miss the stunning view of Barcelona from the large terrace in the heart of the park.
+Totally.
+The blend of art and nature is genuinely beautiful.
+And the panorama over Barcelona from the large terrace is especially wonderful.

 Casa Batlló